 Main picture: Horses being offloaded at the Port Elizabeth harbour during the Anglo Boer War using the sling-hoist method.

 Port Elizabeth is home to South Africa’s only Horse Memorial, an impressive life-size bronze and stone monument built to honour the thousands of horses that perished whilst on active duty during South Africa’s three-year-long Anglo Boer War.
+Also, unknown to the general public, was the trauma and miseries experienced by these uncomplaining animals in those vast journeys to South Africa.

 Born in the crucible of war

-This war was precipitated by conflicting imperial and republic ideologies, the discovery of gold on the Witwatersrand, tension between political leaders, and the infamous Jameson Raid by the British renegade Rhodes against Paul Kruger’s Transvaal Republic.
+This war was precipitated by conflicting imperial and republican ideologies, the discovery of gold on the Witwatersrand, tension between political leaders, and the infamous Jameson Raid by the British renegade Rhodes against Paul Kruger’s Transvaal Republic.

 Also known as the South African War, the conflict raged from 11 October 1899 to 31 May 1902 between British forces and those of the South African Republic – a combination of the then Transvaal Republic and Orange Free State.